DennitchGlitchie/Text-Message-Sign/README.md

 - echo -ne "<ID00><PA>xxxxxxxxxx\r\n" > /dev/ttyUSB0
 - chmod 777 dev/ttyUSB0
   Andrew 1on1 March 17th:
-  sudovi (to change the sudoers file in a safe way) with the goal to specifically allow `nobody` run write2sign.sh with no password
-  # Allow members of group sudo to execute any command
-%sudo   ALL=(ALL:ALL) ALL
-nobody ALL=(ALL) NOPASSWD: /root/write2sign.sh

 (6) Mounting of sign into car
 - Fuse Tap: https://www.amazon.com/dp/B0827L4HH9?psc=1&ref=ppx_yo2ov_dt_b_product_details